teamniteo/handbook/2_Operations/user-stories.md

 - Provide feedback to further the User Story.
 - Estimate the Story Points needed to complete the User Story.
-- Champion the User Story in a sprint.
+- Work on the User Story to complete the expected goals.

-You must keep your assignment if the User Story is included in the current sprint and is already in progress.
-This allows us to see who worked on what even when the sprint ends.
-However, if the User Story is not in the current sprint and your task is complete, you may remove your assignment and unsubscribe from notifications.
+You must keep your assignment to the User Story from when you work on it until it is reviewed and closed.
+This allows us to see who worked on what even when the User Story is closed.

 ## Demos